caleb-allen/VimBindings.jl/README.md

 VimBindings is early in development and is not yet recommended for daily use.
 For the brave, feel free to give it a try!

+> **Warning**
+> There is an open bug which may corrupt your Julia REPL history!
+If you experience this bug, run the script in [this issue](https://github.com/caleb-allen/VimBindings.jl/issues/36) to restore your history.

 ![latest ci](https://github.com/caleb-allen/VimBindings.jl/actions/workflows/test.yaml/badge.svg)

 # Feature development for 1.0